Pumping gas is a routine that most drivers are required to do in most parts of the world.

 This type of engine uses gas to create controlled explosions.
 When these occur in small enclosed spaces, such as in a piston, energy is released as expanding gas.
 The power in the piston can be used to put the wheels in motion.

-However, there has been an increasing number of electric cars in recent years, for which gas is not used.
+The vast majority of road vehicles are currently gasoline powered, so for these, it’s necessary for someone to refill the gas tanks.
+However, there has been an increasing number of electric cars in recent years, for which gasoline or diesel is not used.
 Vehicles that are powered by electricity are required to charge at a charging station instead.

 When Do We Need to Pump Gas?

 Drivers are usually notified of the status of their gas tank by a dial on the dashboard.
 There is almost always an area that’s red in color.
+When the dial is pointing to this area, the quantity of fuel is very low and the car should be refueled immediately.

-Driving cars with a very low amount of gas in the tank is definitely not advisable.
+Driving cars with a very low amount of fuel in the tank is definitely not advisable.
 There is a greater risk of breaking down, and it can damage the engine in two different ways.

+Without gas, the engine can overheat and cause the car to come to an abrupt stop.
 Also, sediments will often sink to the bottom of the gas tank, especially with dirty fuel.
-When the gas is low, those sediments can clog the fuel filter, or even block it completely, as detailed in our guide to bad fuel filter symptoms.
+When the fuel level is low, those sediments can clog the fuel filter, or even block it completely, as detailed in our guide to bad fuel filter symptoms.

 The Differences Between States